 Instructions

-- Preheat oven to 350°F. In a large bowl, or stand mixer fitted with paddle attachment, beat together butter, almond butter, brown sugar, and sugar for about 3 minutes, or until smooth and creamy, scraping down the sides of the bowl as necessary.
+- Preheat oven to 350°F. In a large bowl, or stand mixer fitted with paddle attachment, beat together butter, peanut butter, brown sugar, and sugar for about 3 minutes, or until smooth and creamy, scraping down the sides of the bowl as necessary.½ cup butter, ¼ cup creamy peanut butter, 1 cup packed light brown sugar, ½ cup granulated sugar

 - Add whole egg, egg yolk, and vanilla extract.
-Beat until well combined.
+Beat until well combined.1 whole egg , 1 egg yolk, 2 teaspoons vanilla extract

 - Slowly mix in almond flour, baking soda, and salt until no flour pockets remain.
-Stir in chocolate chips.
+Stir in the chocolate chips.2 ¾ cup blanched almond flour, 1 teaspoon baking soda, ½ teaspoon salt, 1 ½ cups semi-sweet chocolate chips

 - Bake for 12-13 minutes, or until edges are golden brown and set, but middle is still soft and slightly undercooked.
 Cool on cookie sheets for 10 minutes before transporting to a wire rack to cool completely.

 After the cookies have cooled completely, stack and store in an airtight container up to 3 days.
-If storing longer than that, wrapping a couple cookies together in plastic wrap before placing in an airtight container will extend longevity up to a week.
+If storing longer, wrapping a couple cookies together in plastic wrap before placing in an airtight container will extend longevity up to a week.
 Almond flour cookies can also be frozen a couple different ways.
 Freezing unbaked cookies: Portion out cookie dough into balls and place on a wax paper lined baking sheet.
 Freeze baking sheet.
 Once dough becomes solid, transfer balls to an airtight freezer container.
 Freeze up to 3 months.
 Place frozen cookie balls on ungreased baking sheets, 2 inches apart.
 Bake as directed for 14 minutes.
 Freezing baked cookies: Bake and cool cookies completely.
 Stack in groups of 2 or 3 and wrap in plastic wrap.
 Transfer stacks to an airtight freezer container.
-Freeze up to 3 months and thaw on counter when ready to eat.Nutrition
+Freeze up to 3 months and thaw on counter when ready to eat.This post contains affiliate links.
+My opinions are always my own.
+If you purchase a product through an affiliate link, I make a small commission – at no cost to you.
+Read full disclosure policy here.

 Hi Melissa, I’d love to make this recipe but I don’t any almond butter.
 Do you have any ideas for substitutes?
 I do have creamy peanut butter on hand.
 Would that work?
 Thank you!